carlosperate/awesome-microbit/README.md

 #### MicroPython Libraries

-- [Servo Class](https://github.com/microbit-playground/microbit-servo-class) - A simple class for controlling servos on the microbit using PWM.
+- [Servo](https://github.com/microbit-playground/microbit-servo-class) - A simple class for controlling servos on the microbit using PWM.
 - [PCA9685](https://github.com/gingemonster/PCA9685-Python-Microbit) - A simple python class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver using the I2C interface.
+- [MAX7219](https://github.com/microbit-playground/matrix7seg) - Python module for using a 7-segment display driven by a MAX7219 chip.

 #### Desktop Python Libraries